OishiMula/cnft-new-listing-retriever/README.md

-# CNFT-Listings-Discord-Bot
+# CNFT New listing Retriever
 A Discord bot which pulls new listings from jpg.store and post in a specific channel<br><br>
-Not supported anymore - look forward to "Degens Butler"
+Not supported anymore, very barebones